thomashallam/NHSUserResearchPanel/Content/case studies.md

 # Research panel guidelines

+<a href="https://github.com/thomashallam/NHSUserResearchPanel/blob/main/README.md#L1">< Back to overview</a>

 ## Case studies and articles about panels

 * **Join the user research panel for GDS products and services**
   + Author: Government Digital Service